blackberry/Dropwizard-Active-Directory-LDAP-Authentication/README.md

 ## Groups and Memberships

 Once a user is authenticated the tree under 'groupBaseDN' is searched for any objects whose name equals 'merbershipIdentifierObjectName' and whose value is the DN of the authenticated user.
 The entire DN is then included in a collection of groups.
-The user object returned from the authenticate() method is just a simple object with a String name (username) and a Set&lt;String&gt; (memberships).
+The user object returned from the authenticate() method is just a simple object with a String name (username) and a Set&<String&> (memberships).

 One important thing here is that the String's of the memberships Set are full distinguished names.
 Mostly, becuse this author knows very little about LDAP and wasn't sure if two objects exist in different places of the same tree and are managed by seperate permission systems if there could be a security risks if they shared duplicate object names.